Family friendly vacations to Europe

 For the best family holidays Europe has a lot to offer, from beaches to mountains and amazing cities.
 Check out our list of best family resorts in Europe.

 This time it is going to be all about the best countries to visit with the family in Europe.
 Again, all recommendations are from experienced family travel bloggers who have been there with their families.
-So if you need advice on which toddler or baby friendly holidays to take or wonder about the best family resorts in Europe, this list will help you!
+So if you need advice on which toddler or baby friendly vacation to take or wonder about the best family resorts in Europe, this list will help you!

 We also have a list of what felt for us to be the safest cities in Europe if you want to find out the our list of kid friendly European cities.
-For now you can check below our list of best kids holidays in Europe.
+But for now check below our list of family destinations in Europe.

 Best countries for family holidays in Europe

 “Travelling with children is all about creating special moments for us.
 Moments that will stay with all of us even when our children are all grown up.
 Scotland is a great country to create a whole lot of those moments.

 From capturing their imagination by following the Harry Potter trail in places like Edinburgh and Glenfinnan, to hunting for fairies in the Fairy Pools on the Isle of Skye.